Current models made in modern or baroque format:

 A note on violins: Though each model's slightly different size and shape influences their voicing and feel, my intention is not that they perform fundamentally differently from one another - that at each step of the making process, I've made a decision to guide the instrument in a direction I want it to go that I think the materials I've chosen want it to go.
 Subtle differences mean the world of course, and the various models simply allow us to dial in a fit and feel that matches the player, but in each case resulting in something that is fun to play, quick to speak, and possessive of a wide dynamic range with a reserve of power.

-A note on violas: Such an interesting instrument where the size, proportions, and set-up need to be balanced to the player to a degree that is a fair shade more obvious than the subtle variations found in the violin form.
+A note on violas: Such an interesting instrument where the size, proportions, and set-up need to be balanced to the player to a degree that is a fair share more obvious than the subtle variations found in the violin form.
 The Brescian models I use - the bigger and smaller da Salo models and the Maggini model - have a shorter stop length relative to their body length which allows a shorter neck and consequent string length compared to the Cremonese school - the Amati based Gennaro for instance - which have a longer stop proportional to the body size.
 The Brescian models then can be bigger instruments with shorter string lengths compared to the Cremonese models, with a bowing area that is further away from the body than the Cremonese configuration.

 The 16 3/4" model's measurements are inspired by a cut down Andrea Amati that possesses the same short string length in relation to its body size.
 The beloved concert instrument of one of the world's revered violists, what more does one need to suggest this configuration might work well in the end?
-Still, I was not a small bit relieved when what I might have considered pushing the boundaries of instrument layout produced such a powerhouse of a viola.

 A note on cellos: I've spent a long time considering the cello models I use, how to improve them, and where each one might appeal to whom.
 The Testore started as a bench-top copy of an instrument made by Carlo Giuseppe in 1692.
 Held in the collection of the Paris Opera Orchestra and quite magnificent with a glorious and earthy willow back, beech ribs and scroll with flecks dancing all over the place.
 Similar to a B-form Strad in the upper and middle bouts, this model has a much larger lower bout which contributes to the powerful bass of this, my largest cello, while not compromising the easily navigated shape imparted by the Strad-like upper bout.
 (The Peter of Venice below is another story entirely!)